+See GS 011 Third Party Access to Audit Working Papers, paragraph 49.
 In Australia, the applicable code of ethics of the professional accounting bodies is APES 110 Code of Ethics for Professional Accountants, as issued from time to time by the Accounting Professional and Ethical Standards Board.
 This Code of Ethics has been adopted by CPA Australia, IPA and ICAA and is applicable to their members.
 Members of the ATMA are also required to conform with this code under the ATMA by-laws.
-Fellows of the NTAA who obtained fellowship by virtue of holding a practising certificate from 35 one of the professional accounting bodies, will be members of one of those bodies and consequently are also required to comply with the Code of Ethics.
-Regulation 9A.06 of the SISR.
-Subsection 128Q of the SISA.
-ASIC Class Order CO 12/1687.
+Fellows of the NTAA who obtained fellowship by virtue of holding a practising certificate from one of the professional accounting bodies, will be members of one of those bodies and consequently are also required to comply with the Code of Ethics.
+Code of Ethics.

+See Regulation regulation 9A.06 of the SISR.